 - Do you love Victorian houses and craftsman bungalows?
 Then you’ll love the self-guided driving tour in the historic district of Cleburne.
 It’s a fun and easy item to check off a to-do list for road trippers when you first arrive to Cleburne.
 You get to see some of the coolest old homes in the area, and it takes you through much of the town so you get accustomed easily.
 Download a map and brochure of the Historic Homes Driving Tour before you visit and plan your tour of homes.
 At each stop, the brochure will tell a bit about the building’s history and the year it was built.
 Close to 100 buildings are listed on the brochure.

 4. The Depot at Cleburne Station

-Something old, something new….
+- Something old, something new….
 After a historic homes tour, visit The Depot at Cleburne Station.
-The new stadium is the home to both a competitive baseball and soccer team.
-The Cleburne Railroaders (baseball) play through the summer into early fall (check the schedule here), and other special events will take place at the stadium throughout the year.
-Also debuting this year is a new soccer team, FC Cleburne, that will make scheduled at-home games at The Depot.
+The stadium is the home to a minor league baseball team.
+The Cleburne Railroaders play through the summer into early fall (check the schedule here), and other special events will take place at the stadium throughout the year.

 5. Cleburne Railroad Museum

 - Cleburne deep in railroad history, and you can learn all about it at the Cleburne Railroad Museum downtown.
 The exhibits at the museum highlight the city’s 75 years of being involved with the railroad industry and showcases over 500 artifacts including photographs, tools and more.
 Stop by the reading room to view its impressive library of books covering the railroad history, then go to the Oral History room for scheduled lectures on its artifacts.
 The museum is open from Thursday to Saturday, 11 a.m. to 3 p.m.